 Not only can viruses and other infections impact your small business, they could also impact your customers and other companies as well.
 Osterman Research found that more than one-third of ransomware infections obtained by small- to medium-sized businesses spread quickly to other devices.
 When something like this occurs, it can lead to costly downtime and could do significant damage to your brand’s reputation.

 Getting hacked is wack…yet it could still happen to you

 You may think that only careless individuals end up getting hacked.
 We don’t doubt that you do your best to remain cautious when browsing the internet or checking emails.
 You might avoid visiting sketchy websites, opening unknown emails, or clicking suspicious links.
-With your careful behavior and overall awareness, you might think you’re in the clear.
+With your careful behaviour and overall awareness, you might think you’re in the clear.
 There’s still a chance you’ll miss a blindspot however.

 Research from the Erlangen-Nuremberg University states that 78% of people who claim to know the risks that come with clicking unknown links in emails still click unknown links.
 That’s a large chunk of people who could fall victim to a cyber breach!

 The FBI (yes, that FBI) suggests that, based on their data, more than 4,000 ransomware attacks occur globally every day.
 This number is projected to only keep increasing as hackers continue to choose ransomware as their preferred method of attack.
 In fact, Symantec research indicates that ransomware attacks worldwide increased by 36% in 2017.
 The concerning part of this research is that 34% of global ransomware victims are willing to pay a ransom to their hackers.
 Those are pretty good odds for hackers.